 Ale to the Burbs, a group of suburban beer bloggers and Nevin’s Brewing Company are teaming up to put on the 1st annual “Illinois Suburban Brewers Summit.”
 The event is this Saturday, March 8th, at Nevin’s Brewing Company (12337 South Route 59, Plainfield) and — yes — there will be beer.

 The idea is to get suburban brewers, who are fairly spread out, together to talk about the industry, the Chicago-area market and future collaborations.
 We reached out to the beer writers behind Ale to the Burbs to find out more about the event, why city beer drinkers should care what suburban brewers are doing and what’s going to be pouring at the event (spoiler alert: Nevin’s tap list looks ridiculous).
 Below are answers conjured up by Jeremy Teel of SubBeerBia, Kevin Bastian of Pour Man Beer, and Eric Woodruff of Blah Blah Beer.

-Beer labels approved so far this month from Bent River, Goose Island, Lake Bluff Brewing, Only Child, Penrose, Small Town Brewery & Urban Legend Brewing Company.
+Beer labels approved so far this month from: Bent River, Goose Island, Lake Bluff, Lake Effect, Off Color, Only Child, Pipeworks, Temperance, Two Brothers & Von Jakob.
 Continue reading